 The deadlift is a truly impressive exercise.
 It can show you just how far your body can take you, even if you have any doubts.
 Although it looks intimidating, anyone can work their way up to a deadlift.
 It is an exercise that works the entire body, no matter what kind of weights you go for.
 It is always better to start with smaller weights and work your way up – if you’ve never done anything of the sort, you can even start out just using the bar.

-When lifting yourself make sure to keep your arms straight!
-Slowly straighten your knees and your back, until the bar is resting comfortably on your thighs.
+When lifting yourself, make sure to keep your arms straight!
+Then, slowly straighten your knees and your back until the bar is resting comfortably on your thighs.

 To wrap it up, repeat the first step and slowly lower yourself while pushing your glutes out and bending your knees.